MajorZiploc/code_runner.vim/README.md

 requesting MRs for other code runners if they have specific runner env vars, then also update VimCodeRunnerRunConfigs to include a case for it

+- consider moving config file or query file writing out of _command_prepend and just execute in place. would remove some string issues
 - switch to temp file based running instead of command string runs for runners that its possible for. will reduce number of issues overall
 - google firebase
 - apache cassandra improvements